jlelong/LaTeX-Workshop-wiki/FAQ.md

 Also, in WSL2 file watchers might not work.
 For now, you have to set [`latex-workshop.latex.watch.usePolling`](Compile#latex-workshoplatexwatchusepolling) to `true`, and restart VS Code.
 See https://github.com/microsoft/WSL/issues/4739 for more information about the issue.
 Alternatively, you can set `latex-workshop.saveWithoutBuilding: onSave` to only trigger a build upon saving a file as it does not require file watchers to work.

-## Using with Linux under Virtual Box, VM Workstation Player, [Crostini](https://chromium.googlesource.com/chromiumos/docs/+/master/containers_and_vms.md), and others
+## Graphical glitches with Linux under Virtual Box, VM Workstation Player, [Crostini](https://chromium.googlesource.com/chromiumos/docs/+/master/containers_and_vms.md), and others

-Display problems can occur.
+Display problems, e.g., on the PDF viewer, can occur with Linux, especially under Virtual Box and others.
 In that case, start VS Code with `--disable-gpu`.
-See [official doc](https://code.visualstudio.com/docs/supporting/FAQ#_vs-code-is-blank), [realted issue](https://github.com/microsoft/vscode/issues/92970), and [another issue](https://github.com/James-Yu/LaTeX-Workshop/issues/1935).
+See [the official document](https://code.visualstudio.com/docs/supporting/FAQ#_vs-code-is-blank), [realted issue](https://github.com/microsoft/vscode/issues/92970), and [another issue](https://github.com/James-Yu/LaTeX-Workshop/issues/1935).

 ## Cygwin is not supported